Trademark Trial and Appeal Board (TTAB) - General

 - What is the status of my case?

-You can check the electronic file in TTABVue.
-You can also call the TTAB Customer Service Representatives at 571-272-8500 to request information on the status of your case.
-Please be aware that the Customer Service Representatives also use TTABVue and likely will have no different information.
+You can check the electronic file in TTABVUE.
+You can also call the TTAB Information Specialists at 571-272-8500 to request information on the status of your case.
+Please be aware that the Information Specialists also use TTABVUE and likely will have no different information.
 Otherwise, allow a reasonable period of time to pass before calling to check status.
-In the event that a submission was filed by hand, traditional mail, or a delivery services, it may take some time for such newly filed papers to reach the TTAB and be processed.
-In contrast, when submissions are filed electronically, they will appear in the record almost immediately.
+In the rare instances, due to technical difficulties with ESTTA or extraordinary circumstances, a submission was filed by hand, traditional mail, or a delivery service, it may take some time for such newly filed papers to reach the TTAB and be processed.
+In contrast, submissions filed electronically appear in the record almost immediately.

 - How can I find out if you have received my filing?

-If you filed electronically, you should have received an ESTTA tracking number.
-Papers filed electronically are uploaded immediately to TTABVue, and you should be able to see your filing there.
-If your submission is not showing, or there is another problem with the submission, you can call the Customer Service Representative, explain the problem, and provide the ESTTA tracking number.
+When you file you should have received an ESTTA tracking number.
+Most papers filed electronically are uploaded immediately to TTABVUE, and you should be able to see your filing there.
+If your submission is not showing, or there is another problem with the submission, you can call the Information Specialist, explain the problem, and provide the ESTTA tracking number.
 If they are not able to resolve the problem, they will notify the TTAB’s IT specialist.

 - An answer was due in this proceeding a long time ago, and we have not received a copy of an answer from the defendant.
 What happens next?

-Check TTABVue to see whether an answer has been entered in the file.
+Check TTABVUE to see whether an answer has been entered in the file.
 If not, the TTAB sets the call-back date for entry of a notice of default about 10 days after the answer was due.
-You will receive a copy of the notice of default.
-If an answer has been filed on paper it will be scanned into TTABVue and you should be able to view it there.
+You will receive a copy of the notice of default and/or email notification when a notice of default issues.
+If an answer has been filed on paper it will be scanned into TTABVUE and you should be able to view it there.

 Our goal is to decide contested motions in less than three (3) months.
 Your case will be decided in turn.
 If you have not received something from us after four (4) months, you may call to check the status of your motion.
-For further pendency information, see the TTAB’s Dashboard at http://www.uspto.gov/dashboards/TTAB/main.dashxml.
+For further pendency information, see the TTAB’s Dashboard.

-- When can I expect a decision on my appeal?
+- When can I expect a final decision on my appeal?

 Presently, the TTAB is rendering decisions in ex-parte appeals approximately ten (10) weeks after all briefs have been submitted or after a hearing date.
-Up to date pendency information can be found on the TTAB’s Dashboard at http://www.uspto.gov/dashboards/TTAB/main.dashxml.
+Up to date pendency information can be found on the TTAB’s Dashboard.

-- When can I expect a decision in my opposition or cancellation proceeding?
+- When can I expect a final decision in my opposition or cancellation proceeding?

 Presently, the TTAB is rendering decisions in these proceedings approximately ten (10) weeks after the case is ready for decision.
-Up to date pendency information can be found on the TTAB’s Dashboard at http://www.uspto.gov/dashboards/TTAB/main.dashxml.
+Up to date pendency information can be found on the TTAB’s Dashboard.